VA Loan Forbearance

 Waiting Too Long to Call

-The biggest mistake is waiting to see if things get better before contacting the servicer.
-By the time you have missed two or three payments, your options have already narrowed.
+The single most common mistake is waiting to see if things improve before contacting your servicer.
+By the time you’ve missed two or three payments, your options have already narrowed.
 Call before the first payment is missed.
-Servicers have more flexibility when they hear from you early.
+Servicers have more room to work with you when they hear from you early, and your credit stays protected when you act from a current standing.

 Assuming Forbearance Forgives the Debt

 Borrowers regularly enter forbearance thinking the missed payments are gone.
 They are not.
 Every paused payment waits at the exit.
-Going in without understanding that creates a shock when the period ends and the servicer asks what your plan is.
+Going in without understanding that creates real problems when the servicer asks about your repayment plan.
 Know your exit strategy before you enter.

 Not Planning the Exit During the Forbearance Period

 Forbearance gives you time.
-Most borrowers spend that time addressing the hardship and not much else.
-But the borrowers who use that window to prepare for the exit — stabilizing income, reviewing repayment options with the servicer, checking on deferral eligibility — end up in a much cleaner spot.
-The forbearance period is the best time to have that conversation.
-Not the last week before it ends.
+Most borrowers spend that window addressing the hardship and little else.
+The borrowers who use that period to prepare, stabilizing income, reviewing repayment options, and checking deferral eligibility with their servicer, end up in a much cleaner spot when forbearance ends.
+Start the exit conversation early, not in the last week before forbearance expires.

 • If I request forbearance now, will my account be reported as current during that period?